 - WRAPIT - allows you to wrap Fortran 77/90 routines and call them from ncl.

 NCL and NCAR Graphics run on UNIX-based operating systems, including Linux, MacOSX, and Cygwin/X running on Windows.
+See this document on running NCL in the NCAR Yellowstone environment.

 NCL can be run in interactive mode, where each line is interpreted as it is entered at your workstation, or it can be run in batch mode as an interpreter of complete scripts.
 You can also use command line options to set options or variables on the NCL command line.